alfg/ping.js/README.md

 `callback` Callback function which returns the response time in milliseconds.

-`timeout` Set a timeout in milliseconds.
+`timeout` Optional - Set a timeout in milliseconds.

 ## Notes